-Bhindi Do Pyaza is a classic North Indian dish where tender okra is cooked with a generous amount of onions and a fragrant blend of spices.
-“Do Pyaza” literally means “double onions,” and this dish celebrates their sweet, caramelized flavor alongside the slightly crisp texture of the bhindi.
-Light yet deeply flavorful, it’s a versatile vegetable curry that pairs perfectly with roti, paratha, or steamed rice.
+Bhindi do Pyaza is a classic North Indian dish where tender okra is cooked with a generous amount of onions and warm spices.
+The okra becomes lightly crisp while the onions turn soft and sweet, creating a delicious contrast of textures.
+Simple yet deeply flavorful, this spiced okra dish pairs perfectly with roti, daal, or steamed rice.

 Servings 4portions